ricardoemerson/custom_consolelogger/README.md

 <!-- Plugin description -->
 #### `CTRL + ALT + (1-9)` for console.logs
 May need personal adjustments in settings.
+This project is heavily based on LogIt by Laurent Soulet

 Defaults for CTRL + ALT + (1-9)
 (1) = `console.log("%c ---> $$: ","color:#F0F;", $$);`
 (2) = `console.debug("%c ---> $$: ","color:#0F0;", $$);`